Atlantic Cup (Major League Soccer): Recent years

 On June 24, 2012, the two sides clashed again in the second of three legs of the series.
 The match ended in New York's advantage, earning a 3–2 victory over D.C.
 Ex-United midfielder Brandon Barklage netted two of the Red Bulls' three goals.
 United's Chris Pontius scored the fastest goal in franchise history, scoring 29 seconds after kickoff.
 The announced crowd of 25,187 was the largest in Red Bull Arena history, and the largest crowd to witness the rivalry since 2004.

 On January 18, 2022, the LA Galaxy announced that the Red Bulls and D.C.
 United will participate in the Coachella Valley Invitational.

 On April 21, 2022, the teams were drawn together for the Round of 32 in the U.S. Open Cup.
 The Red Bulls defeated D.C.
 United 3-0 on May 10, 2022 to advance to the Round of 16, with a first half goal in stoppage time by Luquinhas, and second half goals by John Tolkin and Zach Ryan.
 After adding up a few more wins, the Red Bulls would eventually fall to Orlando City SC in the Semifinals.

 Despite D.C.
 United taking advantage of the Red Bulls in the 2000s, New York has seized control of the rivalry in the late 2010s, as well as the early 2020s.
-The Bulls took the past 5 of 6 season series, cutting D.C.
-United's Atlantic Cup lead to just 14-13 heading into 2023.
+The Bulls took the past 7 of 8 season series, passing D.C.
+United for the Atlantic Cup lead at 16-14 heading into 2026.